Yunobtw/background-video-delay-elementor/README.md

 ## ❓ FAQ

 **Q: Does this work with any theme?**
-A: It works with most Elementor-compatible themes, but not all.
-Compatibility depends on your theme's structure and styling.
-Please test before going live.
+**A:** It works with most Elementor-compatible themes, but not all.
+Compatibility depends on the theme's HTML and CSS structure.
+Always test before deploying to production.

-**Q: Can I use Vimeo or self-hosted videos?**
-A: Currently, only YouTube is supported.

 **Q: Will this help my Core Web Vitals?**
-A: Yes, it can improve LCP by deferring background video loading — but real results may vary depending on your theme, caching setup, and hosting.
+**A:** Yes, especially for LCP (Largest Contentful Paint), by deferring the loading of background YouTube videos.
+However, actual results may vary depending on your caching plugins, theme, hosting, and other optimizations.

+**Q: Is it compatible with Elementor Flexbox containers?**
+**A:** Yes, and it includes fallback image support in case Flexbox is used on mobile.

+**Q: Does it support Vimeo or self-hosted videos?**
+**A:** Currently, only YouTube background videos are supported.

+**Q: Can I target specific pages only?**
+**A:** Yes, the plugin includes per-page rules or global targeting options.

+---

+⚠️ **Note:** While this plugin helps improve performance by deferring video load, best results come when used together with proper caching, CDN, image optimization, and minimal render-blocking elements.

 ---